Pamir Highway: An Epic Road Trip from Dushanbe to Osh

 We’re lucky the Chabysh Festival takes place on the weekend we’re in town.
 The horse festival is something most of us have never seen before.
 The horse games reflect the nomadic way of life of the people of the High Pamirs.

-We’re having tonnes of fun: dancing and chatting with the locals, meeting fellow travellers, cheering for the local sports stars.
+We’re having tonnes of fun: dancing and chatting with the locals, meeting fellow travelers, and cheering for the local sports stars.
 The hours pass by unnoticed.

 Karakul, or the Black Lake as the name translates, is one of the largest salt lakes in Asia.

-To be honest, I tasted the water and it wasn’t salty at all ;) But don’t just take my word for it, you should try for yourself and let me know how you liked it!
+To be honest, I tasted the water and it wasn’t salty at all ;) But don’t just take my word for it, you should try it for yourself and let me know how you like it!

 The road to Karakul takes you past a 19th–century Russian fort and through the highest point of the Pamir Highway.